SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Infoslide: For the purpose of this debate, "innate intelligence" is one's inherent capacity to adapt, learn, and respond to stimuli in their environment based on their genetic predispositions, neurological development, and instinctual behaviors.

-10. Assuming feasibility, This house would choose not to be born
+10. You are an unborn baby in heaven, unknown about where you'll be born.
+Assuming feasibility, This house would choose not to be born.

 11. Assuming feasibility this house prefers a world where existing wealth is distributed equally among all individuals